joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***

+## Question 6

-## 6. You are given 2 Doubles a and b.
+You are given 2 Doubles a and b.
 Print their average

 ```swift
 var a = 2.0